bobatkey/CS316-2020/README.md

 - [Week 8](lecture-notes/Week08.hs) : Parser Combinators
 - [Week 9](lecture-notes/Week09.hs) : Real side effects
 - [Week 10](lecture-notes/Week10.hs) : Infinite Data and Processes

+## Coursework Assignments

+The coursework assignments will be distributed via this repository when they are released.
+Check MyPlace for dates.